Atharv-hash/handwriting/README.md

 # handwriting
-This is an attempt to create a handwritten recognition neural network based on the turtorial in [Crash Course AI #5] ()
+This is an attempt to create a handwritten recognition neural network based on the tutorial in [Crash Course AI #5.](https://www.youtube.com/watch?v=6nGCGYWMObE)